status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

 Of the three:

 * "expression" returns guarantee that all code branches produce one (and only one) value to be returned
+  * Used mainly when exit points are balanced and not deeply nested
-* explict `return` with a value make explicit what value is being returned in each branch.
+* Explict `return` with a value make explicit what value is being returned in each branch
-* `result`, together with indent-based code-flow, makes it difficult to visually ascertain which code paths are missing a return value, or overwrite the return value of a previous branch.
+  * Used to avoid deep nesting and early exit, above all when returning early due to errors
+* `result` is used to accumulate / build up return value, allowing it to take on invalid values in the interim

 Multiple security issues, `nil` reference crashes and wrong-init-order issues have been linked to the use of `result` and lack of assignment in branches.

-In general, the use of accumulation-style initialization is discouraged unless necessary by the data type - see [Variable initialization](#variable-initialization)
+In general, the use of accumulation-style initialization is discouraged unless made necessary by the data type - see [Variable initialization](#variable-initialization)

 ## Variable declarations